 In any wireless network there will be nodes that are not within radio range of each other but which share the same channel.
-In the example diagram, A can hear B but cannot hear C. Since A and C are hidden from each other, they may try to transmit on the shared channel at the same time without knowing it.
-Because of their relative locations and any associated network delays, each node may appear to have a clear channel for transmission.
+In the Hidden Node example below, node A can reach node B but cannot reach node C. Since A and C are hidden from each other, they may try to transmit on the shared channel at the same time without knowing it.
+Because of their relative locations and any associated network delays, each node may think it has a clear channel for transmitting.

-Request to Send / Clear to Send (RTS/CTS) messages are used by AREDN® nodes to minimize or eliminate this issue.
-For example, node A broadcasts a short RTS message with a proposed times-lot/duration for transmitting its complete data stream.
+Request to Send / Clear to Send (RTS/CTS) messages can be used by AREDN® nodes to minimize these issues.
+For example, node A broadcasts a short RTS message with a proposed timeslot/duration for transmitting its data stream.
 Node B receives that request and broadcasts a CTS for that time slot.
 Node C could not hear the original RTS but will hear the CTS message and defer its transmissions during that time slot.